Updated October 14, 2023

 Provide a safe and quiet environment: Doves are more likely to visit your yard if they feel safe and undisturbed.

 Avoid using loud noises or bright lights, and provide places for doves to perch and rest, such as trees or shrubs.

 I've found the smaller seeds attract Mourning doves better.
-Try safflower seeds, white millet, and cracked corn.
+Try safflower seeds, white millet, and cracked corn in a platform feeder.
 I like safflower seed best for attracting doves since squirrels leave it alone.